 The Office of LGBTQ Programs and Services coordinates inclusive efforts designed to create a supportive campus environment that recognizes, appreciates, and affirms sexual orientation, gender identity, and gender expression.

-Charlotte Wade has joined the Center for Community as Coordinator of LGBTQ Programs and Services and is happy to support students, faculty, and staff that have questions or concerns related to Geneseo and LGBTQ identities.
+Charlotte Wade joined the Center for Community as Coordinator of LGBTQ Programs and Services in 2020 and in 2021 became the Assistant Director of Multicultural Affairs for LGBTQ+ Life.
+Charlotte is happy to support students, faculty, and staff that have questions or concerns related to Geneseo and LGBTQ+ identities.

 LGBTQ+ Resource Center

 The LGBTQ+ Resource Center is currently closed for reconstruction of Sturges Hall.
 Reopening and or relocation will be posted once known.